Seafloor spreading: Significance

 Seafloor spreading helps explain continental drift in the theory of plate tectonics.
 When oceanic plates diverge, tensional stress causes fractures to occur in the lithosphere.
 The motivating force for seafloor spreading ridges is tectonic plate slab pull at subduction zones, rather than magma pressure, although there is typically significant magma activity at spreading ridges.
-Plates that are not subducting are driven by gravity sliding off the elevated mid-ocean ridges a process called ridge push.
+Plates can also be driven by ridge push, where the rigid lithosphere slides down the hot, raised asthenosphere below mid-ocean ridges.
 At a spreading center, basaltic magma rises up the fractures and cools on the ocean floor to form new seabed.
 Hydrothermal vents are common at spreading centers.
 Older rocks will be found farther away from the spreading zone while younger rocks will be found nearer to the spreading zone.

 Spreading rate is the rate at which an ocean basin widens due to seafloor spreading.
 (The rate at which new oceanic lithosphere is added to each tectonic plate on either side of a mid-ocean ridge is the spreading half-rate and is equal to half of the spreading rate).
 Spreading rates determine if the ridge is fast, intermediate, or slow.
 As a general rule, fast ridges have spreading (opening) rates of more than 90 mm/year.
 Intermediate ridges have a spreading rate of 40–90 mm/year while slow spreading ridges have a rate less than 40 mm/year.
 The highest known rate was over 200 mm/yr during the Miocene on the East Pacific Rise.

 In the 1960s, the past record of geomagnetic reversals of Earth's magnetic field was noticed by observing magnetic stripe "anomalies" on the ocean floor.
 This results in broadly evident "stripes" from which the past magnetic field polarity can be inferred from data gathered with a magnetometer towed on the sea surface or from an aircraft.
 The stripes on one side of the mid-ocean ridge were the mirror image of those on the other side.
 By identifying a reversal with a known age and measuring the distance of that reversal from the spreading center, the spreading half-rate could be computed.